 ※BEHIND TALK was produced based on CJ ENM YouTube channel's More and More Fun.

-※All photos and images used in this content have been provided by Mnet.
+※Certain photos and images used in this content were provided by "tvn_joy" on Instagram.